nmoucht/discordBotPublic/README.md

 bs!shuffle- shuffles current queue

-bs!keyword- filters songs of current playlist by keyword (title and description) and adds to queue
+bs!tag- removes songs of current queue that do not have any of the tags

-Plan to implement
+bs!revtag- removes songs of current queue that have any of the tags

-bs!tag- filters songs of current playlist by tags and adds to queue
+bs!keyword- removes songs of current queue that do not have any of the keywords in title or description

-bs!revfilter- add songs of current playlist that do not mach filter keywords
+bs!revkeyword- removes songs of current queue that have any of the keywords in title or description

-bs!revtag- add songs of current playlist that do not mach filter tags
+bs!search- same as bs!keyword but song must have all keywords, instead of just one